Question: How do I reduce the size of photos for online use?

 Never, ever resize and overwrite your original file!

 After sizing the image, be sure to do a Save As so you don't overwrite your original, high resolution file.
-You'll want to save as a JPEG file.
+For photos, you'll want to save as a JPEG file.

-- When choosing the compression level, keep quality in the medium to high range.
+- When choosing the compression level, keep quality in the medium to high range to avoid compression artifacts.

 - You want to shoot for a file size of 50 to 250 KB per image.
 Go small if you will be putting several files on the same page or sending them in one email.